eazyhunting/Blazor-Server-Sample/README.md

 Some things I might change and/or add later
 - Create services for each component - This might be overkill for a blazor application but I was found of this pattern in my Angular days.
-- Implement the Blazor EditForm component - At the moment I use use standard HTML for my forms.
-I will probably want to experiement with Blazor specific controls
 - Add Authentication - Might be out of scope for this sample app

 ## Project: BlazorServerSample.Data